-We've talked before about what a brand is—that it's the sum total of all the impressions your customers have of you, everything from your logo to your customer service to your product quality.
+We've talked before about what a brand is: the sum total of all the impressions your customers have of you, everything from your logo to your customer service to your product quality.
 As such, it's important that you control all of those touchpoints.
-Everything you're doing sends a message, and it's your job, as brand manager, to guide and direct what message is being sent.
+Everything you're doing sends a message, and it's your job as a brand manager to guide and direct what message is being sent.

-At Lucidpress, we're obsessed with branding, and we keep a close eye on what iconic companies are doing to maintain—and to change—their brands.
-And, lucky for us, many of these companies post their brand manuals online, giving us an inside look at how they do what they do: what fonts, logos, inspirations, and philosophies they consider essential to their brand.
+At Lucidpress, we're obsessed with branding, and we keep a close eye on what iconic companies are doing to maintain — and to change — their brands.
+And, lucky for us, many of these companies post their brand style guides online, giving us an inside look at how they do what they do.

 1. Nike Football

 First on our list is a sub-brand of Nike, their football (soccer) brand.
 Nike places so much importance on branding, they gave their football equipment its own brand manual.

 From the title page, we're immediately introduced to the theme of this brand with large, blocky, all-caps words standing boldly against a backdrop of football players who just might be taking their celebration a little too far.
 We see wild exuberance—some faces calling to mind the passion and thrill of winning, others exuding the primal tension of a coming riot.
 The lettering of the contents page hyphenates the word in the middle (CON-TENTS) as though the brand is so big, brash and in-your-face that it can't be contained on one line.